Ulrar/hassio-addons/README.md

 The configuration tab isn't implemented yet, you will need to edit the config file in /share/forked-daapd/forked-daapd.conf if you want to change anything.
 The defaults should work fine for most uses.

-Note that ingress does not work, but you can access the web interface on port 3689.
+Ingress should work out of the box if you're accessing home assistant directly, if you're going through a reverse proxy of some kind you'll need to redirect port 3688 for the ui's websockets. if you have any issues you can access the web interface on port 3689.

 Note that Spotify support is not available on `aarch64`.